Find Trade Colleges

 27 Yearly Graduations

 Auburn University comes in at #7 on our list of the most popular colleges offering bachelor's degrees in airline/commercial/professional pilot and flight crew.
-Each year, around 30,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,080 per year, while in-state graduate students, on average, pay $10,080 per year.
-During the 2020-2021 academic year, 27 people received their bachelor's degree in airline/commercial/professional pilot and flight crew from Auburn.
-About 22% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+Each year, around 31,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $10,392 per year, while in-state graduate students, on average, pay $10,386 per year.
+The airline/commercial/professional pilot and flight crew program at Auburn University awarded 27 bachelor's degrees during the 2021-2022 school year.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 15% were women.

 #8